Data lineage is a problem because most companies have several tables and queries before humans consume it!

 SQL is not only more widely spoken, it’d be a lot more efficient and more scalable.
 The downside?
 It’s less general purpose language, and we’d have to write some tooling to make SQL work like Python.

 These are some notes and screen grabs from a talk which I’d found on Youtube.
-I seem to have lost the source/original link.
-Please share it if you know which talk is this!
+Thanks to Kunal Kundu for finding the talk link which I’d lost!